A-bearr/leaflet-challenge/README.md

 # leaflet-challenge
-Module 15 Challenge
+Module 15 Challenge.

-For this challege I combined part one and two into a single Js file for ease.
+For this challege I combined part one and two for a cleaner personal workflow.

-##Overview
+## Overview

 This project uses Leaflet.js, D3.js, and USGS GeoJSON data to visualize all earthquakes that occurred in the past 7 days.
 It features dynamic circle markers where: